doomedramen/autopwn/docs/PROGRESS_PHASE2.md

 - [ ] Unit tests for job cancellation
 - [ ] Unit tests for job dependencies
 - [ ] Unit tests for job scheduling
+- [ ] Unit tests for job filtering
 - [ ] Integration tests for all new endpoints
 - [ ] E2E tests for job management workflow